These sweet ‘n spicy Asian glazed grilled drumsticks are finger licking good! An inexpensive, weeknight dish you’ll want to make all summer long!

 Sweet ‘n Spicy Asian Glazed Grilled Drumsticks

-Then after work, light the grill (or broiler) and grill them until cooked through.
-Once cooked, brush them with a sweet ‘n spicy glaze – you won’t miss the skin!
-You can easily adjust the heat to suit your family’s taste.
+If you have the time, marinate them at least 1 day before you plan to cook them.
+Then after work, light the grill (or broiler) and throw them on the grill.
+Once cooked, brush them with this glaze – you won’t miss the skin!
+Adjust the heat to suit your family’s taste.
 I leave the glaze off my toddler’s because she’s not a fan of sauces or spice, and she loves it.

 I am trying to get some practice doing more videos and I thought why not share this really great tip on how to skin a drumstick.
 The video is nothing fancy, no editing or music, I just filmed it with my phone.
-Some of you may already know this great tip, but for those of you who don’t, I think you’ll find this super helpful!
+Some of you may already know this great tip, but for those who don’t, you’ll find this super helpful!

 By the way, I found it tricky to calculate the drumsticks on the bone, there are so many variables so I cut one off the bone to weigh it, and found each meat of the drumstick weighed about 2 oz, without the skin and bone.
 These were calculated accordingly, but drumsticks vary in size, so keep that in mind.